 The answer to both these questions is – a viable idea.
 Bromium, a company looking to make cloud computing safer, certainly has one.
-Especially since security is perceived as the greatest threat of going to the cloud, and often cited by naysayers as the reason why they are averse to welcoming this emergent technology (See: Can The RSA Conference Help Dispel Cloud Computing Security Fears?).
+Especially since security is perceived as the greatest threat of going to the cloud, and often cited by naysayers as the reason why they are averse to welcoming this emergent technology.

-Since cloud computing service providers seem to be hesitant in assuming the mantle of responsibility (See: Are Cloud Computing Service Providers Shirking Responsibility on Security?), Bromium can certainly fill this niche.
+Since cloud computing service providers seem to be hesitant in assuming the mantle of responsibility, Bromium can certainly fill this niche.
 In other words, a customer need exists and there’s no one to address this need.
 Ergo, Bromium has a ready market.

 Secondly, it seems to have the talent to service this need as well.
 The three cofounders have decades of experience solving problems in Information Technology, with additional cloud computing experience thrown in.
 With this move, they are emulating entrepreneurs like the founders of German software giant SAP who left IBM to start their own venture, and the Infosys co-founders who resigned from Patni Computer Systems to create one of the largest IT service companies in the world.

 Virtualization and Cloud Computing